Introduction to Biological Therapy

 This immune network is one of the body's main defenses against disease.
 It works against diseases, including cancer, in a variety of ways.
 For example, the immune system may recognize the difference between healthy cells and cancer cells in the body and work to eliminate those that become cancerous.

 Immune system cells include lymphocytes (white blood cells) and other immune cells.
-Lymphocytes are the most important cells of the immune system and can be categorized into T-cells, B-cells, and NK (Natural Killer) cells.
+Lymphocytes are the most important cells of the immune system and can be categorized into [glossary term:] T-cells, [glossary term:] B-cells, and [glossary term:] NK (Natural Killer) cells.

 T-cells directly attack infected, foreign, or cancerous cells.
 T-cells also regulate the immune response by signaling other immune system defenders.
 B-cells secrete antibodies, the proteins that recognize and attach to foreign substances known as antigens.
 Natural Killer cells produce powerful chemical substances that bind to and kill any foreign invader.
 They attack without first having to recognize a specific antigen.
 Monocytes are white blood cells that circulate in the bloodstream.
 When they settle in tissue, the macrophages engulf the invaders and actually digest them.